Nabil3962/website-safety-checker/README.md

 The scanner only performs basic analysis and may produce false positives or miss advanced threats.

 Always use professional security tools and browser protection for real-world security.

 ---

+# 👨‍💻 Author

+Developed as a beginner cybersecurity and web security learning project.